Karnataka NEET UG Counselling 2026 Round 1: Registration, Dates, Merit List, Seat Matrix & Choice Filling

 Avoiding these mistakes will make your Karnataka medical counselling process smooth and hassle-free.

-Ques: What is the MBBS seat availability in Bangalore for Karnataka NEET counselling round 1?
+Ques: What is the MBBS seat availability in Bangalore for Karnataka NEET UG counselling round 1?

-Ans: There are around 6,995 MBBS seats available in Karnataka for the NEET counselling.
-The specific seats in Bangalore will depend on the number of colleges and the seat matrix that KEA releases.
+Ans: There are around 15395 MBBS seats available in Karnataka for the NEET counselling for 2026.
+The specific seats in Bangalore depends on the number of colleges and the seat matrix that is released by KEA.

-Ques: What are the problems faced by students during the Karnataka NEET counselling round 1?
+Ques: What are the problems faced by students during the Karnataka NEET UG counselling round 1?

 Ans: The common problems during the Karnataka NEET counselling round 1 include issues with the website for counselling and discrepancies in the documents.
 You can avoid document-related issues by verifying all the information in the documents properly.